starbeamjs/starbeam/docs/DOCUMENTATION-DASHBOARD.md

 ## Recommended next arc

-Start with **PER 1: Collections concept and package README**.
+After PER 1 lands, continue with **PER 2: Reactive primitive README rewrite**.

-It is the highest-leverage follow-up because it reinforces the correction that started the current docs arc: when state is collection-shaped, teach reactive collections as the root-state boundary instead of teaching users to model a collection as a `Cell` around immutable updates.
+PER 1 reinforces the correction that started the current docs arc: when state is collection-shaped, teach reactive collections as the root-state boundary instead of teaching users to model a collection as a `Cell` around immutable updates.

 The same principle applies to single-slot state in first-run docs: do not teach `Cell` as the “one thing” primitive.
 If the public state wants a `current` slot, `reactive.object({ current: ... })` has the same app-facing behavior while keeping the teaching model object-shaped.
 Reserve `Cell` and `Marker` for pages about building primitives or low-level reactive storage.

+PER 2 should make that reservation explicit by rewriting the primitive package README around authors building primitives, not app authors modeling ordinary state.

 ## Validation checklist